jfischoff/port-utils/EventHandlerPattern.md

 ## Operational Insight Matters

 Even if you code is correct your applications can fail because of dependencies outside your control.
-Operational observability is necessary even if your code is correct.

 The `EventHandlers` pattern allows one to provide the option for operational observability without being directly tied to a logging or metrics library.

 The pattern has a few downsides.

-It is more complicated than doing nothing.
+1. It is more complicated than doing nothing.

-Also, if one tries do something complex in the event handler methods you could accidently break an library invariant or just create a very difficult to follow program.
+1. Not practical for tight loops.
+1. It's a footgun.
+A user can do evil things and break library invariants.

-Another disadvantage is it too simple for instrumentation that requires a call graph of the events.
+1. It too simple for instrumentation that requires a call graph of the events.

+That said, I find the power to weight ratio to be high.

 ## Conclusion